Niagara Operations (Virtual)

 This class is geared towards students that have limited to no Niagara experience and are looking for an introduction to the software prior to taking Niagara Certification courses.
 This class should also be taken by end users that have Niagara AX or Niagara 4 systems installed in their facilities and are looking for a better understanding of the software.

-- Each student is required to have a Windows 7/8/10 based laptop running a licensed copy of the most current version of WorkPlace (4.9.x.x).
+- Each student is required to have a Windows 8/10 based laptop with administrator privileges.

 - Students will need to install Tosibox Softkey remote access software.

 - Students will be required to have an internet connection in order to access the class.

 - Students must have administrator privileges on your laptop, including the ability to turn off the Windows firewall and to download/install software.
 Students must also have an internet browser, a recent version of java, and be able to connect to the internet without restriction.

 - Students are expected to have a functional working knowledge of Windows and computers, including: understanding navigation, locating files, folder structures, file paths, browser basics, cut/copy/paste, and using a mouse/keyboard (right/left click) in order to be successful in this class.